Midnight in the Garden of Good and Evil (film): Filming locations

 Churchill's Pub was located at 9 Drayton Street at the time of filming, but it was damaged in a fire six years later and closed.

 The Debutante Ball was filmed at the Savannah Inn and Country Club.
 (It later became Wilmington Island Club but was renamed back to Savannah Inn and Country Club in 2018.)

 Bonaventure Cemetery, on the city's eastern edge, is featured on several occasions, including for the funeral service of Jim Williams which was shot near Johnny Mercer's burial site.
 Minerva performs her mysterious incantations at the "colored cemetery" just beyond Bonaventure in the movie.
-(In the book, said cemetery is in Beaufort, South Carolina, within walking distance of Minerva's home.
+(In the book, the cemetery is Citizens Cemetery in Beaufort, South Carolina, within walking distance of Minerva's home.
 Also, Dr. Eagle, the common-law husband of Valerie Boles, the inspiration for Minerva, is renamed Dr. Buzzard.)

 Forsyth Park is the venue for the dog-walking scenes, including the cameo appearance of Uga V, the English bulldog live mascot of the University of Georgia, playing his father, Uga IV.
 Uga V died two years after filming.
 The Uga mascots live in Savannah between football games.

 Candler Hospital is erroneously pronounced Chandler Hospital throughout the film.

 After location filming ended in June 1997, a fundraiser was held at and for Savannah's Lucas Theatre, which was built in 1921.
-Spacey donated $200,000 in Williams' honor to assist in the $7.6-million renovation of the theatre.
+Spacey donated $200,000 in Williams's honor to assist in the $7.6-million renovation of the theatre.
 "I love Savannah.
 I had a great time here," said Spacey, an Oscar winner in 1996 for his role in The Usual Suspects.
 "I plan to visit again.
 And once this (theater) gets done, I'll bring a play here."
 It was hoped that the movie's premiere would take place at the Lucas, but it was instead held on November 17 at Warner Bros.
 Studios in Burbank.
 Its Savannah premiere occurred on November 20 at the Johnny Mercer Theater.
 It opened nationwide the following day.
+While the Savannah premiere was in progress, Dorothy Kingery was holding a private party at Mercer House.